SpectraL519/cinema/docs/cinema_db.md

 CREATE USER IF NOT EXISTS 'salesman'@'localhost';
 SET PASSWORD FOR 'salesman'@'localhost' = PASSWORD(<password>);
 GRANT SELECT ON cinema.movies TO 'salesman'@'localhost';
-GRANT SELECT ON cinema.schedule TO 'salesman'@'localhost';
+GRANT SELECT ON cinema.Schedule TO 'salesman'@'localhost';
-GRANT SELECT ON cinema.languages TO 'salesman'@'localhost';
+GRANT SELECT ON cinema.Languages TO 'salesman'@'localhost';
-GRANT SELECT ON cinema.rooms TO 'salesman'@'localhost';
+GRANT SELECT ON cinema.Rooms TO 'salesman'@'localhost';
-GRANT SELECT, INSERT ON cinema.customers TO 'salesman'@'localhost';
+GRANT SELECT, INSERT ON cinema.Customers TO 'salesman'@'localhost';
-GRANT SELECT, INSERT ON cinema.tickets TO 'salesman'@'localhost';
+GRANT SELECT, INSERT ON cinema.Tickets TO 'salesman'@'localhost';
 FLUSH PRIVILEGES;
 ```